hego-team/.github/profile/README.md

 👋  Hi!
-This is HegosHegosearch, an open-source, easy, blazingly fast, image search engine built in Java and Javascript.
+This is Hegosearch, an open-source, easy, blazingly fast, image search engine built in Java and Javascript.

 ## 🔎 Hegosearch